isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 .. image:: BigQueryTableSearch-ColumnSelector.png
    :align: center

-Click on the column header to sort the displayed results by that column.

 Search Box
 +++++++++++

 To further filter the results, use the **Search** box above the results, on the right-hand side.
-This is a free-form text field; the user can type all or a portion of the seach item into the field to perform the query.
+This is a free-form text field; the user can type all or a portion of the search item into the field to perform the query.
 This searches all fields in the table.

 Export
 +++++++